tdf/odftoolkit/README.txt

 ====================================================================================

-ODF Toolkit is a set of Java modules that allow programmatic creation, scanning and manipulation of OpenDocument Format (ISO/IEC 26300 == ODF) documents.
+The Apache ODF Toolkit (incuating) is a set of Java modules that allow programmatic creation, scanning and manipulation of Open Document Format (ISO/IEC 26300 == ODF) documents.
 Unlike other approaches which rely on runtime manipulation of heavy-weight editors via an automation interface, the ODF Toolkit is lightweight and ideal for server use.
 It's an incubator project of the Apache Software Foundation <http://www.apache.org/>.

-ODF Toolkit owns 4 subcomponents:
+The ODF Toolkit consists of four subcomponents:

 1. ODFDOM (odfdom-java-*.jar)
-	This is an OpenDocument Format (ODF) framework.
-Its purpose is to provide an easy common way to create, access and manipulate ODF files, without requiring detailed knowledge of the ODF specification.
-It is designed to provide the ODF developer community with an easy lightwork programming API portable to any object-oriented language.
+	This is an Open Document Format (ODF) framework.
+Its purpose is to provide an easy, common way to create, access and manipulate ODF files, without requiring detailed knowledge of the ODF specification.
+It is designed to provide the ODF developer community with an easy, lightweight programming API portable to any object-oriented language.

 2. Simple API (simple-odf-*.jar)